-Certain provisions of 6112 numbered Law, although not listed under Art.
-8(1), do bring two additional general broadcasting services principles which may be regarded as a limitation on the OTT platform’s freedom to select films.
-Firstly, Art.
-6(3) provides that a media service provider should not use the privileges it possesses for its own benefit and interests: this rule that media service providers shall provide media services without serving to unfair interests of themselves, their shareholders, and their relatives by blood or by marriage up to and including those of third degree or of any other real or legal persons (Art.
-6(3)) at first glance, may be thought to be used to limit the editorial freedom of the OTT platforms.
-However, the rule should be interpreted in connection with the term of “media services” which “means the television broadcasting services, on-demand media services, as well as commercial communication and radio broadcasting services, with the exception of individual communication services, under the editorial responsibility of a media service provider and the principal purpose of which are the provision of programs in order to inform, entertain or educate, to the general public by electronic communications networks” (6112 numbered Law Art.
-3(1)(ff)).
-The wording of 6112 numbered Law Art.
-3(1)(ff) suggests that “media service” refers to a post- catalogue selection stage of the OTT platform services, rather than a pre- catalogue selection stage.
-Therefore, the application of 6112 numbered Law Art.
-6(3) should be limited to post- catalogue selection stages, and this assertion is supported by RTUK decisions.
-Consequently, it seems unlikely that 6112 numbered Law Art.
-6(3) would be a limit on the editorial freedom of the OTT platform to choose among the available films in the market to form its own film catalogue.
-Otherwise, even the OTT platforms’ in- house film productions and their inclusions to the film catalogue would have to be considered as a prohibited conflict of interest incident.
-Secondly, 6112 numbered Law Art.
-15(1) provides that television broadcasters holding national terrestrial broadcasting license shall reserve a specified portion of their transmission time and budget for European works.
-However, this limitation is not directly applicable to OTT platforms, but RTUK has the authority to determine the principles for encouraging the production and access to European works by OTT platforms (6112 numbered Law Art.
-15(2)).
+Certain provisions of Law No. 6112, although not listed under Article 8(1), introduce two additional general broadcasting service principles that can be seen as limitations on the editorial freedom of OTT platforms.
+Firstly, Article 6(3) requires that media service providers do not use their privileges for their benefit and interests.
+This rule applies to post-catalog selection stages of OTT platform services rather than pre-catalog selection stages, as indicated by the term “media services”, which refers to “television broadcasting services, on-demand media services, as well as commercial communication and radio broadcasting services, with the exception of individual communication services under the editorial responsibility of a media service provider and the principal purpose of which are the provision of programs to inform, entertain or educate the general public by electronic communications networks” (Law No. 6112 Article 3(1)(ff)), and as supported by RTUK decisions.
+Thus, it seems unlikely that Law No. 6112 Article 6(3) limits the editorial freedom of OTT platforms in choosing films for their catalogs.
+Otherwise, the OTT platforms’ in- house film productions and their inclusion in the film catalog would have to be considered as a prohibited conflict of interest incident.
+Secondly, Article 15(1) mandates television broadcasters holding national terrestrial broadcasting licenses to reserve a specified portion of their transmission time and budget for European works.
+Although this limitation does not directly apply to OTT platforms, RTUK has the authority to determine the principles for encouraging the production and access to European works by OTT platforms (Article 15(2)).

-Then, a decision to include a film to its catalogue appears as an editorial decision exercised by the broadcaster itself pursuant to general broadcasting services principles.
-However, the rule, which is underlined by Regulation Art.
-16(1)(b) that the media service providers shall comply with the 6112 numbered Law, 5651 numbered Law, the Regulation, other applicable law, and international agreements which Turkey is a party to, may create a constrain on the providers’ editorial freedom.
-Therein, when read in conjunction with the general broadcasting services principle on “understanding of the responsibility towards public”, corporate social responsibility may play an important role.
+The decision to include a film in its catalog is regarded as an editorial decision exercised by the broadcaster itself by general broadcasting service principles.
+However, the rule stated in Regulation Article 16(1)(b) that the media service providers shall comply with Law No. 6112, Law No. 5651, the Regulation, other applicable laws, and international agreements to which Turkey is a party to may constrain the providers’ editorial freedom.
+Consequently, CSR may play a crucial role when read in conjunction with the general broadcasting service principle of “understanding of responsibility toward the public.”

 Corporate Social Responsibility under Turkish Law